Welcome

 Registry Clerk Information

-In order for private attorneys to be eligible for appointment to a court-appointed
+In order for private attorneys to be eligible for appointment to court-appointed

-case, they must be a member of the judicial circuit’s court-appointed attorney registry.
+cases, they must be a member of the Judicial Circuit’s Court-Appointed Attorney Registry.

-Each circuit's court-appointed attorney registries are maintained by circuit court personnel
+Each circuit's Court-Appointed Attorney Registry is maintained by circuit court personnel

 (Registry Clerks).
 Contact information for each circuit’s Registry Clerk can be found at JAC’s Circuit Registry Contact List.

-Requests to update/change information on this list should be emailed to
+Requests to update information on this list should be emailed to

 contracts@justiceadmin.org.